TykTechnologies/tyk-demo/cicd/README.md

-## Jenkins
+## CI/CD

-Jenkins is used to provide an automated way of pushing API Definitions and Policies to different Tyk environments.
-It uses the `tyk-sync` CLI tool and a Github repository to achieve this.
+CI/CD is demonstrated using Jenkins and Tyk Sync.
+These provide an automated way of pushing API Definitions and Policies to different Tyk environments.

 - [Jenkins Dashboard](http://localhost:8070)

 ### Setup

-For full CI/CD flow, you should deploy both this and the Tyk Environment 2 feature.
-Run from repo root:
+This feature depends on the Tyk Environment 2 feature, so this must be deployed with this feature in order for it to work:

 ```
 docker-compose \